spryker/spryker-docs/docs/ca/dev/monitoring-issues-and-informing-about-alerts.md

   - /docs/cloud/dev/spryker-cloud-commerce-os/monitoring-issues-and-informing-about-alerts.html
 ---

 Every Spryker cloud environment is monitored by the monitoring systems and a dedicated 24/7 team that ensures that environments run stable.
-In case of problems, this team takes action autonomously or inform you if there is a need for further action on their side, or from your side.
-This document explains in details how monitoring and alerting works on Spryker Cloud Commerce OS.
+If an issue occurs, this team takes action autonomously and informs you about any further actions needed on their or your side.
+This document explains how monitoring and alerting works.

 ## What is monitored?